drincoxyz/gmcl_rtmidi/README.md

 ## Documentation

-Documentation is available on the [wiki](https://github.com/drincoxyz/gmod-midi/wiki).
+Documentation is maintained on the [wiki](https://github.com/drincoxyz/gmod-midi/wiki).

 ## License